tfc/tfc.github.io/_posts/2017-07-02-order2_iterator.md

 After you have seen repeatedly exactly the same calculation with different *payload* code between it, you might get sick of it.
-Everywhere in the code base where this pattern is repeated, you have to follow the calculations thoroughly in order to see if it is **really** the same formula. rf it is, you may wonder why no one writes some kind of library for it instead of duplicating the formula in code again and again.
+Everywhere in the code base where this pattern is repeated, you have to follow the calculations thoroughly in order to see if it is **really** the same formula.
+If it is, you may wonder why no one writes some kind of library for it instead of duplicating the formula in code again and again.
 And if it is *not* the same formula - is that because it is wrong or is there an actual idea behind that?
 It is plainly annoying to write and read this from the ground on all the time.